-This Stone Grilled Pizza recipe is the perfect way to get that crispy pizzeria crust while keeping the heat outside!
-Grilled pizza is a family favorite.
+Use this Stone Grilled Pizza recipe to get that crispy pizzeria crust while keeping the heat outside!
+It cooks in less than 10 minutes.

-Making pizza is directly on the grill is so much easier when making small individual pizzas.
-So when we want to make a larger pizza on the grill we make stone grilled pizzas.
+Making pizza directly on the grill is so much easier when making mini grilled pizzas.
+So when we want to make a larger pizza on the grill, we make stone grilled pizzas.

 Pizza Stones For Grills

 First, let’s talk about stones for grilling pizza.
-Not all cooking stones can be used on the grill.
+It’s important to note that not all cooking stones can be used on the grill.

 How To Make Stone Grilled Pizza

 Start by making your pizza dough.
-I used the recipe of pizza dough from my blog.
+I used our pizza dough recipe.
 That recipe makes enough for two stone grill pizzas.

-If you prefer using frozen bread dough that works too.
-Follow the instructions on the package for how to thaw and rise the dough
+If you prefer using frozen bread dough, that works too.
+Follow the instructions on the package for how to thaw and raise the dough.

-Once you turn the dough out onto a floured surface to allow it to rest its time to preheat the stone in the grill.
-Before bringing the stone out to the grill cut a piece of heavy-duty foil that is slightly smaller than the stone.
+Once you turn the dough out onto a floured surface to allow it to rest, it’s time to preheat the stone in the grill.

-Spray your piece of aluminum foil with cooking spray and spread the dough into a large circle.
-If you have trouble stretching and spreading the dough allow it to rest for several minutes before trying again.
+Aluminum Foil: The first is to use heavy-duty aluminum foil (parchment paper isn’t rated for the high temps of the grill, so we do not recommend using it) so that you can easily side it onto the stone.
+Cut a piece of heavy-duty foil slightly smaller than your pizza store.
+Spray it with cooking spray and spread the dough into a large circle.
+If you have trouble stretching and spreading the dough, allow it to rest for several minutes before trying again.

 Finally, add your favorite pizza toppings and seasonings.
 My family likes pepperoni pizza with oregano on top.